micayael/commands-bundle/Resources/doc/verify.md

 >
 > This command use the [configuration](https://github.com/micayael/commands-bundle/blob/master/Resources/doc/search_in_code.md)
 of the **app:search** command to know where to search theese patterns
+>
+> Characters that can be detected as part of the regular expression
+> must be escaped with a single backslash.
+Example: single quotes,
+> double quotes, parenthesis, spaces.
+>
+> When you want to search for single quotes, you must enclose the
+> pattern with double quotation marks, escaping the characters to be
+> searched with double backslash.
+[See this](http://symfony.com/blog/new-in-symfony-2-8-yaml-deprecations#deprecated-non-escaped-in-double-quoted-strings)

 Examples
 ----------------------------